MarcHeidingsfelder/angular-unit-test-runner/README.md

 # Angular Unit Test Runner

-This will be a test runner for angular projects.
+This is a test runner for angular projects.
-It will provide the possibilities to run unit test on a single project or on all projects (applications and libraries) of the current solution.
+It provides the possibilities to run unit test on a single project or on all sub-projects (applications and libraries) of the current solution.
+If used in combination with the [AutReporter](https://www.npmjs.com/package/@mh-code/angular-karma-reporter), this runner provides statistics for the test.
+Information like count of executed tests and how many succeeded plus a summary over all tested projects will be printed to the console.

+# Installation
 Install the test runner
 ```bash
 npm i --save-dev @mh-code/angular-unit-test-runner
 ```

+# Cli registration
 Register a script in the package.json

 ```json